charlesc90/qemu-scripts/README.md

 libvirt generally uses the cpu model that is most similar to the host's, while these scripts use the host's

-Using absolute filepaths rather than relative filepaths is a good idea.
+Using absolute filepaths is a good idea.

 It seems that there are some devices getting initialized by default, networking works without defining network interfaces.
 I'll include proper definitions for network interfaces soon.